logicalclocks/hops-docs/docs/user_guide/hopsworks.rst

 Compress Files
 --------------

-HopFS supports erasure-coded replication, which reduces storage requirements for large files by roughly 50%.
-If a file consists of 10 file blocks or more (that is, if the file is larger than 640 MB in size, for a default block size of 64 MB), then it can be compressed.
+HopFS supports erasure-coding of files, which reduces storage requirements for large files by roughly 50%.
+If a file consists of 6 file blocks or more (that is, if the file is larger than 384 MB in size, for a default block size of 64 MB), then it can be compressed.
 Smaller files cannot be compressed.

 .. tabularcolumns:: {|p{\dimexpr 0.3\linewidth-2\tabcolsep}|p{\dimexpr 0.7\linewidth-2\tabcolsep}|}